People stranded on a boat or life raft can survive several days longer than the poor souls stuck in the water with just a life jacket.

 Water is life.
 Without drinking water, you will be lucky to survive longer than a week.
 Finding and securing drinking water is the most important thing you can do in the first moments of being stranded.

 In addition, not drinking seawater while you are adrift at sea is just about as important.
-The temptation to drink seawater is great amongst survivors, especially if they are dehydrated.
-But drinking seawater only increases dehydration.
+The temptation to drink seawater is great, especially if dehydrated.
+But doins so only increases dehydration.